Asylum2032/foresightinteractive/pages/factors/factor_automation_databases.md

 ![image-left](/assets/images/automationDatabases.jpg){: .align-left }

 # Automation and Databases
 Artificial Intelligence (AI) and Machine Learning (ML) methods can automate identity verification.
-The databases these technologies rely on are heterogeneous, partial and vulnerable to exploitation.
+The databases these technologies rely on are heterogeneous, partial and vulnerable to exploitation

 # A (optimist)